Duffney/eShopOnAKS/docs/GITHUB-COPILOT-PART-1.md

     # Run the application
     ```

     Place your cursor at the beginning of each blank line and allow GitHub Copilot to suggest the appropriate command.
-Your Dockerfile should look like [this](/src/Web/Dockerfile).
+Afterwards, your Dockerfile should look like [this](/src/Web/Dockerfile).

 3. Create an empty file `Dockerfile` in `src/PublicApi`.
 4. Use comments to create a multi-stage Dockerfile for the PublicApi project: